TiCoKH/ssi-engine/README.md

 =======

 From the project directory run the following command:
-`java -jar ./target/engine-SNAPSHOT.jar <directory>` where `<directory>` is the one in which the game data for Buck Rogers 1 resides.
+`java -jar ./target/engine-SNAPSHOT.jar <directory> [-noShowTitle]` where `<directory>` is the one in which the game data for Buck Rogers 1 resides and noShowTitle argument makes the engine skip the screens before the title menu.

 Make sure all game data filenames are uppercase.